BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 			- Doesn't have recharge rate/delay at all.
 Instead has a constant passive shield regeneration effect.
 				Shield parts that affect shield recharge rate also change the power of this effect.

+    	==== [ Class Mods ] ====

+	> E-Tech Class Mods

+		The point of these is that they can be equipped by any character, and have character independant boosts.

+  		> Desperado - Dropped by badasses in Bandit Slaughter in UVHM
+			- High passive critical damage
+			- Critically killing an enemy grants a stack of Desperado, granting you +10% Bullet Damage.
+			  Stacks persist and stack indefinitely until you get a bullet kill that is not made with a critical hit.

+		> Death Kiss - Dropped by badasses in Creature Slaughter in UVHM
+			- Increased Slag Damage and Max Health
+   			- Slagged enemies are Blighted, draining their HP equal to your maximum health per second.
+				Blight drain value is increased by slag damage and status damage boosts.